Leesha-1211/PORTFOLIO/README.md

 # PORTFOLIO
-Portfolio website built using HTML,CSS,JavaScript.
+-Portfolio website built using HTML,CSS,JavaScript.

-This was a website built to showcase my technical skills, web design skills.
+-This was a website built to showcase my technical skills, web design skills.

-Do enter the website to know more about me.
+-Do enter the website to know more about me.